Beyond regular servicing, the following simple car checks will help you to enjoy safe motoring.

 Check the engine oil dipstick at least every fortnight and before any long journey.
 Have the oil and filter changed at recommended service intervals using oil of the correct specification.
 High oil consumption can indicate engine problems, in that case seek assistance.

-8. Check your windcreen wash is at the correct level
+7. Check your windscreen wash is at the correct level

 Check your windscreen wash and top up regularly – it’s a legal requirement that the system works.
 Use a good screenwash additive through summer and winter – water alone won’t clear oily road grime and freezes more readily in winter.